Kron4ek/wine-portable-executable/README.md

 * libgl (videodriver)
 * libgnutls30
 * libgmp10
+* libvulkan1 (if you want to use DXVK/D9VK or run Vulkan games)

 It's important to install both the 32-bit and 64-bit versions of these libraries.